creare-com/podpac-examples/README.md

 Repository that contains files and example Jupyter notebook demonstrating [PODPAC](https://github.com/creare-com/podpac) usage.

+See the [Introduction Notebook](notebooks/introduction.ipynb) for an overview of PODPAC.

 ## Run Examples on Binder

 Binder is a service to run Jupyter Notebooks without any setup.